OCA/hr/hr_recruitment_partner/README.rst

 Configuration
 =============

-On install, new Partner record are automatically created for existing Applicants without one.

 You may like to customize your Applicants form view to add to it some Partner fields relevant for your use case.